Popular poems for funerals and non-religious readings

 Which now bring bitter pain.

-Non-religious funeral poems
+Non-religious and humanist funeral poems

 Death is Nothing at All – Canon Henry Scott-Holland